 How and where do you store or transfer my personal data?

 We do store some of your personal data in countries outside of the UK.
 These are known as “third countries”.
-We will take additional steps in order to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the Data Protection Legislation as follows:
+We will take additional steps to ensure that your personal data is treated just as safely and securely as it would be within the UK and under the Data Protection Legislation as follows:

 - We will only store or transfer personal data in or to countries that are deemed to provide an adequate level of protection for personal data.
 For further information about adequacy decisions and adequacy regulations, please refer to the Information Commissioner’s Office.